xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 end
 ```

-By specifying the "dry-run" keyword, below we can see thar NO config changes were loaded into the candidate config buffer
+By specifying the "dry-run" keyword, below we can see that NO config changes were actually loaded into the candidate config buffer

 ```
 RP/0/0/CPU0:iosxrv-1(config)#